enyushi1/enyushi1.github.io/_pages/about.md

 6. **[Dec.
 2022]** Our paper titled ["Uplink Precoding Design for Cell-Free Massive MIMO with Iteratively Weighted MMSE"](https://zhewang77.github.io/files/Uplink Precoding Design for Cell-Free Massive MIMO with Iteratively Weighted MMSE.pdf) is accepted by ***IEEE Transactions on Communications*** (IF: 8.3, An2).
 7. **[Feb.
 2022]** Our paper titled ["Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels"](https://zhewang77.github.io/files/Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels.pdf) is accepted by ***IEEE Transactions on Wireless Communications*** (IF: 10.4, An2).
 8. **[Feb.
 2022]** Our paper titled ["Uplink Performance of Cell-Free Massive MIMO Over Spatially Correlated Rician Fading Channels"](https://zhewang77.github.io/files/Uplink performance of cell-free massive MIMO over spatially correlated Rician fading channels.pdf) is accepted by ***IEEE Communications Letters*** (IF: 4.1, An3).
 9. **[Sep.
-2020]** I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as a Ph.D. candidate.
+2021]** I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as a Ph.D. candidate.
+10. **[Sep.
+2020-Sep.
+2021]** I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as a graduate student.
+11. **[Sep.
+2019-Sep.
+2020]** I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as an undergraduate advisor.
+12. **[Sep.
+2015-Sep.
+2019]** I joined the School of Electronic and Information Engineering,  Beijing Jiaotong University (BJTU) as an undergraduate.

 Submitted Papers
 ======